gtmeier/pyscript/README.md

 compound = ROTATED | SCALED | LAYERED | VERTICAL | HORIZONTAL
 ```

+## Getting started

+If you have `pip` and `setuptools` installed, you can run `pip3 install .
+--user` from the project's root directory in order to install `pyscript` as a
+Python package.

+Otherwise, just make sure that you're in the project's root directory when you
+run any scripts that import `pyscript`, so that Python can find the `pyscript/`
+directory.
+Also run `python3 --version` to make sure you have Python >=3.6.

 ## Usage

 To create and export a shape, simply construct the shape and call its